-E4.26-1 Each active chapter represented at the annual Leadership Training Workshop shall receive a travel reimbursement from the Fraternity for the distance from the location of the chapter to the Workshop location and return.
+E4.25-1 Each active chapter represented at the annual Transformational Leaders Workshop shall receive a travel reimbursement from the Fraternity for the distance from the location of the chapter to the Workshop location and return.
 This reimbursement shall be in the form of a check payable to the active chapter within sixty (60) days of the conclusion of the Workshop program, provided all the chapter delegates attended all Workshop sessions.

-E4.26-2 Attendance at the Balfour Leadership Training Workshop (“BLTW”) and other Fraternity-sponsored educational programs is by invitation only, as specified below.
+E4.25-2 Attendance at the Transformational Leaders Workshop (“TLW”) and other Fraternity-sponsored educational programs is by invitation only, as specified below.

 a.
-Subject to the approval of the Executive Committee, Team Balfour and the Education and Leadership Board, may establish policies on the number of members of an undergraduate chapter or invited petitioning local who may attend the BLTW or other designated educational events sponsored by the Fraternity.
+Subject to the approval of the Executive Committee, designated Fraternity entities may establish policies on the number of members of an undergraduate chapter or invited petitioning local who may attend the TLW or other designated educational events sponsored by the Fraternity.
 The policy may also establish charges for attendance and set the amount of and conditions for receiving travel stipends.

 b.
-Alumni or non-initiated persons may not attend or participate in BLTW or other designated educational events sponsored by the Fraternity unless they have received an invitation to do so.
-Invitations to those events may only be issued by the Grand Consul; the Executive Director or members of the Headquarters staff designated by the Executive Director; the Chairman of the Education and Leadership Board, or the Chairman of Team Balfour.
+Alumni or non-initiated persons may not attend or participate in TLW or other designated educational events sponsored by the Fraternity unless they have received an invitation to do so.
+Invitations to those events may only be issued by the Grand Consul; the Executive Director or members of the Headquarters staff designated by the Executive Director; or another person or entity designated by the Executive Committee.
 A Grand Praetor may issue invitations to participate in his Province Conference.
 An invitation issued in accordance with this subparagraph may, but is not required to, offer reimbursement for reasonable and necessary travel expenses consistent with the Grand Quaestor’s Expense Reimbursement Policy, and may waive registration or other fees for attending the event.
 Any such offer is subject to budgeted and available funds.